britiger/openmaptiles-cycling-qa-deploy/qgis/style/README.md

 Description of colors in style:
 - purple glow: roads maxspeed > 70 and no cycleway
 - red glow: roads without cycleway
-- green glow: bicycle road
+- blue glow: bicycle road
 - green neon: bicycle lane / shared lane on road
 - cyan: optional bicycle track existing
-- green: mandatory bicycle track exiting or is a bicycle track
+- green: mandatory bicycle track exiting
+- blue: this is a bicycle track which you have to use
+- red dotted: non motorway where bicycle are forbidden
 - Colors which show missing information:
-  - orange glow: road without cycleway, without defined maxspeed in source
+  - orange glow: road without any cycleway, without defined maxspeed in source (OpenStreetMap)
   - orange: bicycle tagging missing in source
-  - green dashed: bicycle track existing but no information about mandatory nor optional
+  - green dashed: bicycle track existing but no information about mandatory nor optional cycleway